hashio/native2ascii.el/README.md

 Copyright 2009 Takahiro Hashimoto

 All rights reserved.

 native2ascii
 ============

 This program is a emacs major-mode.

-Read and write ascii encoding file like a Java properties by native2ascii of Sun's JDK
+Read and write ascii encoding file that native2ascii commnad of Sun's JDK

 Setup
 =====